suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 - Check Image Match Condition (see Section 8.4.9.2 of {{I-D.ietf-suit-manifest}})
 - Process Dependency Directive (see {{suit-directive-process-dependency}})

-A plaintext Manifest and its encrypted Dependency may also form a composite Manifest ({{composite-manifests}}).
+A plaintext Manifest and its encrypted Dependency may also form a composite Manifest ({{integrated-dependencies}}).

 ## Operating on Multiple Components